 "[I]n order to state a claim for breach of fiduciary duty, it must be alleged that a fiduciary duty exists, that the fiduciary duty was breached, and that such breach proximately caused the injury of which the plaintiff complains.
 Martin v.
 Heinold Commodities, Inc., 163 Ill.2d 33, 53, 205 Ill.Dec.
 443, 643 N.E.2d 734 (1994); see also Chicago City Bank & Trust Co. v.
 Lesman, 186 Ill.App.3d 697, 701, 134 Ill.
 Dec.
 478, 542 N.E.2d 824 (1989) (`[a] cause of action for breach of fiduciary duty must set forth * * * that a fiduciary relationship existed between the parties, that the trustee owed certain, specific duties to the plaintiff, that the trustee breached those duties, and that there were resulting damages')."
 Neade v.
 Portes, 193 Ill.2d 433, 444, 250 Ill.Dec.
 733, 739 N.E.2d 496 (2000).

-The Clinton Law Firm assists Illinois businesses in resolving their disputes efficiently and effectively through mediation, arbitration or litigation, depending on the specific circumstances.
+The Clinton Law Firm assists Illinois corporations, LLCs and other businesses in resolving their disputes efficiently and effectively through mediation, arbitration or litigation, depending on the specific circumstances.
 Call us today at 312.357.1515 or contact us online today to schedule your free initial consultation.